gridxdev/bluegrid-docs/Writerside/topics/Overview.md

 # Overview

-Page development is under construction.
+The page is under construction.
 Please check back later...

 ## Features and functionalities